NervanaSystems/ngraph-python/doc/source/walk_through.rst

             pass

-Tensors have two components, storage for their elements (using the convention ``a_`` for the allocated storage of a tensor) and views of that storage (denoted as ``a_...v_``).
+Tensors have two components: storage for their elements (using the convention ``a_`` for the allocated storage of a tensor) and views of that storage (denoted as ``a_...v_``).
 The ``alloc_`` methods allocate storage and then create the views of the storage that will be needed.
 The view creation is separated from the allocation because storage may be allocated in multiple ways.
 The ``allocate`` method calls each allocator, and each allocator creates the needed views.
 The NumPy transformer's ``allocate`` method calls the ``allocate`` method.

-Each allocated storage can also be initialized to for example, random gaussian variables.
-In this example, there are no initializations, so the method ``init`` which performs  the one-time device initialization is empty.
+Each allocated storage can also be initialized to, for example, random gaussian variables.
+In this example, there are no initializations, so the method ``init``, which performs the one-time device initialization, is empty.
 Constants, such as 1, are copied to the device as part of the allocation process.

 The method ``Computation_0`` handles the ``plus_one`` computation.
 Clearly this is not the optimal way to add 1 to a scalar, so let's look at a more complex example next.